bmeviauac01/datadriven/docs/en/homework/rest/index.md

 ﻿# Exercise: REST API and Web API

+!!! important "IMPORTANT"
+    Not finalized for 2024!

 This exercise is optional.
-You may earn **2 points** by completing this exercise.
+You may earn **4 points** by completing this exercise.

 Use GitHub Classroom to get your git repository.
 You can find the **invitation link in Moodle**.
 Clone the repository created via the link.
 It contains a skeleton and the expected structure of your submission.
 After completing the exercises and verifying them, commit and push your submission.